mizuwater/mizuwater.github.io/_pages/about.md

 My name is Ryuhei Mizutani.
 I am a Ph.D. student at Department of Mathematical Informatics, Graduate School of Information Science and Technology, the University of Tokyo.
 My supervisor is Satoru Iwata.

-**Research Interests**: Combinatorial optimization, Graph theory, Algorithmic game theory.
+**Research Interests**: Combinatorial Optimization, Graph Theory, Matroid Theory.

 Contact
 ========